thecodingwizard514/CodeSnap/README.md

 ## Acknowledgments

 This project wouldn't be possible without the collaboration and resources of the developer community.
 Thanks to the community and tools like React and Nextjs.
 Special appreciation goes to friends and family.
 I hope it inspires further learning.

 ---

 <p align="center">
    Thank you for using <strong>CodeSnap</strong>!
-Happy chatting! 🚀
+Happy coding! 👨‍💻
 </p>